-Research Assosiate Abdulrahman is a research associate at King Abdullah Petroleum Studies and Research Center (KAPSARC).
-Before joining KAPSARC, Abdulrahman was a… Abdulrahman is a research associate at King Abdullah Petroleum Studies and Research Center (KAPSARC).
-Before joining KAPSARC, Abdulrahman was a lecturer at the College of Engineering at Muhammed Ibn Saud University.
-He also worked as a traffic engineer at the Riyadh Metro project.
-His interests lie in transport demand, choice modeling, transport economics, and energy demand modeling.
-Abdulrahman holds a master’s degree in transportation planning and engineering and a B.S. degree in civil engineering.
+Abdulrahman is a Lead Transportation & Infrastructure expert at King Abdullah Petroleum Studies and Research Center (KAPSARC).
+Before joining KAPSARC, Abdulrahman was a Lecturer at the College of Engineering at Muhammed Ibn Saud University.
+He also worked as a Traffic Engineer at the Riyadh Metro project.
+His interests are in transport demand modeling, aviation transport, life cycle analysis, alternative fuels, and energy demand.
+Abdulrahman holds a master’s degree in Transportation Planning and Engineering and a B.S. degree in Civil Engineering.

 Expertise